noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch-integrations.md

 ## EBS

+- Data is reported to CloudWatch only when the volume is attached to an instance.
+  - some metrics are not reported in multi attach scenarios
+- consider also installing the cloudwatch Agent on the attached EC2 instances to gather low-level performance metrics
+  - use these disk-specific metrics to check on the free space, total space used, and total space available.
+- important metrics
+  - VolumeIdleTime: when trying to identify volumes that are unused or underused.
+  - VolumeQueueLength: identify bottlenecks related to a specific EC2 instance type.
+  - BurstBalance: monitors the balance of burst buckets for gp2 volumes.
 - common metrics
   - bandwidth, throughput, latency, VolumeReadBytes, VolumeWriteBytes, VolumeReadOps, VolumeWriteOps, VolumeTotalReadTime, VolumeTotalWriteTime
-  - VolumeIdleTime, VolumeQueueLength, VolumeThroughputPercentage, VolumeConsumedReadWriteOps, BurstBalance
+  - VolumeThroughputPercentage, VolumeConsumedReadWriteOps
+- agent metrics
-- common events
+  - `disk_{total,used,used_percent,free}`
-  - createVolume, deleteVolume, attachVolume, reattachVolume, modifyVolume, createSnapshot, createSnapshots, copySnapshot, shareSnapshot
-- Data is reported to CloudWatch only when the volume is attached to an instance.

 ## FSx